 The Veteran in the story above spent the last 6 months of his life trying to get the Hepatitis C Service Connected so that he could show that the liver cancer was secondary to that Hepatitis C.

 During a time in his life when the Veteran could have used the extra Special Monthly Compensation that he should have received for two 100% disabling conditions (renal condition and liver cancer secondary to Hep-C) to make his final days more comfortable for himself and his family, he was battling a VA Bureaucracy that could not – or would not – move quickly enough.

-Here’s the take-away point: if you believe a condition is service connected, continue to pursue that service connection even if it is only going to give you a 10% (or a 0%) rating today.
+Here’s the take-away point: if you believe in a service-connected condition, continue to pursue that service connection even if it will only give you a 10% (or a 0%) rating today.

-Tomorrow, it may be the key to showing that another condition – one that is much more serious – is service connected.
+Tomorrow may be the key to showing that another condition – one that is much more serious – is service-connected.

-Scenario 6: Continue Battling the VA to Make things Easier For Your Survivors
+Scenario 6: Continue Battling the VA to Make It Easier For Your Survivors

 My law firm represents a LOT of Surviving Spouses of deceased Veterans.

 They are my favorite types of cases.